How Long After an Injury Should You Start Physical Therapy?

 For Hamstring Strains, Begin Physical Therapy Right Away

 For hamstring strains, physical therapy should begin as soon as possible.
 It’s important for the healing process that pain-free agility and stabilization exercises start immediately.

 Although, it’s important to note that patients should be gentle while performing these exercises – especially early on.
 In order to ensure the proper technique needed for recovery, physical therapy for strains should always be guided by a licensed physical therapist.

 Choose La Clinica for Physical Therapy in the Chicago Area

-If you want a highly trained physical therapist in the Illinois area that will restore your quality of life, contact La Clinica today to book a free consultation.
+If you want a highly trained physical therapist in chicago area that will restore your quality of life, contact La Clinica today to book a free consultation.